 In 2012, Dr. Woodruff visited her alma mater, Olivet Nazarene University to deliver the commencement address.
 “At Olivet, I learned how to collaborate and coordinate,” Dr. Woodruff said to the Class of 2012.
 “As you leave this place, you will meet emerging needs in our society.
 We are counting on you to become the thought leaders and doers of this century."
 Dr. Woodruff is the first scientist to deliver the keynote address for this event.
 In 2016, she received the Lay “O” Award from the Alumni Board of Olivet Nazarene University.

 Dr. Woodruff was inaugurated as president of the Endocrine Society- the world’s oldest, largest, and most active organization devoted to research on hormones and the clinical practice of endocrinology.
-She was handed the gavel at their 95th Annual Meeting at the end of June.
+She was handed the gavel at their 95th Annual Meeting at the end of June, 2013.

 “Worldwide, the endocrinology community is facing a variety of challenges, including the colliding epidemics of obesity and diabetes, growing awareness of the health risks associated with endocrine-disrupting chemicals, the tension between global population expansion and personal reproductive needs, and the need to support scientific research in an environment with limited resources,” said Woodruff, also the Thomas J. Watkins Memorial Professor of Obstetrics and Gynecology.
 “As president of the Endocrine Society, I am looking forward to working with the talented clinicians and researchers in our membership to develop tactics and offer continued scientific leadership to address these issues.”